JoshHutchison/Jedi-survival/README.md

 # Jedi-survival
 A Jedi Survival Game

-##Objective

-###Explanation
+## Objective

+### Explanation

 - Its a top down survival game where a jedi us trying to survive and onslaught of stormtroopers with blasters
+- He can move in all directions to avoid the blasters
 - He only has a light sabre that can reflect the blaster bullets back at the stormtroopers to kill them, he can also kill them close up
 - The goal of the game is to survive for the longest
-- Extra: He has a multi color lightsaber, so he has to deflect the right color
+- Extra: add a dash
 - Extra: Different enemies with different weapons
 - Extra: Power pickups that give him force powers (force push, etc)
-- Extra: add a dash
+- Extra: He has a multi color lightsaber, so he has to deflect the right color

-###Expected Challanges
+### Expected Challanges

 - stormtroopers shooting
 - collision of the bullets to the jedi, or the front while deflecting